What do you get when you cross the unassuming and good-natured slide-in campaign with impossibly powerful display rules?

 You can include or exclude your site’s homepage, and can also include or exclude particular URLs.

-Still on the subject of relevance, we’ve got one more cool hack for you: targeting your campaigns by location and timezone.
+Still on the subject of relevance (can you tell that being relevant is kind of a big deal?), we’ve got one more cool hack for you: targeting your campaigns by location and timezone.

-Enable this rule via the toggle, then type the desired location into the onscreen text box.
+Select is from the dropdown, then type the desired location into the onscreen text box.
 Press Validate.

 The validation box will pop up so you can select the location.
-Press Done.
+Click on the location you want.

 Split testing is an essential part of conversion optimization.
 That’s why it’s built right into OptinMonster.